raysylverne/terraform-101/README.md

-# Terraform Fundementals & HashiCorp Exam Prep
+# Follow me on my journey as I learn Terraform Fundementals & prep for HashiCorp Exam Prep

 ### How to use this repo